rabbitmq/rabbitmq-website/docs/quorum-queues/index.md

 nodes can be configured to automatically try to grow the quorum queue replica membership to a configured target group size by enabling the continuous membership reconciliation feature.

-When enbable, every quorum queue leader replica will periodically check its current membership group size (the number of replicas online), and compare it with the target value.
+When activated, every quorum queue leader replica will periodically check its current membership group size (the number of replicas online), and compare it with the target value.

 If a queue is below the target value, RabbitMQ will attempt to grow the queue onto the availible nodes that